SMTG-Bham/galore/paper.md

 It is possible to predict the frequencies and intensities of these vibrational modes by performing _ab initio_ lattice dynamics calculations.
-Usually these will be performed within density-functional theory (DFT), either using variations of density-functional perturbation theory (DFPT) (based on the work of @Gonze1997) or the frozen-phonon ("direct") method  [see @Parlinski1997; @Togo2008].
+Usually these will be performed within density-functional theory, either using variations of density-functional perturbation theory (based on the work of @Gonze1997) or the frozen-phonon ("direct") method  [see @Parlinski1997; @Togo2008].
 When the underlying set of vibrational frequencies and mode intensities has been calculated it is typical to broaden the data by